syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 }
 {% endhighlight %}

-By default, the value will be shown in editor by getting it from the dictionary.
+Here, the data form is loaded with field from dictionary.

-You can download the source code of this demo from here [GenerateDataFormItemsForDictionary](https://github.com/SyncfusionExamples/Generate-DataFormItems-for-Dictionary-loaded-in-Xamarin-DataForm)
+You can download the source code of this demo from [GenerateDataFormItemsForDictionary](https://github.com/SyncfusionExamples/generate-dataformitems-for-dictionary-loaded-in-xamarin-dataform)

 ## Binding with dynamic data object